djrlj694/Makefile-Xcode/templates/REFERENCES.md

 # References

-The following is a list of sources that I found helpful when learning new topics, troubleshooting bugs, authoring documentation, etc.
+The following is a list of sources that I found helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc.

 ## iOS
 1. ${IOS_REFERENCE1}